 Referrals to the ocular immunology and uveitis service come from all over the world, with about 1,200 patient visits per year.
 Clinics are held on Tuesdays and Thursdays.
 Surgical cases are scheduled on Wednesdays.
 The clinical faculty members for the uveitis service include:

 |Doctor||Title/Department||Robert B. Nussenblatt, M.D., M.P.H.||Chief, Laboratory of Immunology|

 |H. Nida Sen, M.D., M.H.Sc.||Director, Uveitis and Ocular Immunology Fellowship Program|

 In addition, the NEI has a large staff of immunologists, basic-research and clinician scientists, and clinical trial specialists who interact with the clinical program.
 The goal of the fellowships is to train academically-minded ocular immunologists and uveitis specialists.
-Fellows will learn to institute and manage immunosuppressive agents for the treatment of severe inflammatory eye diseases, and be instructed on the surgical management of uveitis.
+Fellows will learn to institute and manage immunosuppressive agents for the treatment of severe inflammatory eye diseases.
 Many of the patients seen at the NEI are subsequently enrolled into clinical trials.
 Fellows will have the opportunity to participate in designing and conducting clinical trials and will develop the ability to write clinical research protocols.

 The NIH offers clinical fellows a competitive salary and benefits package.
 Candidates must hold an M.D. or equivalent degree, have completed at least 3 years of training in ophthalmology and be ABO eligible.
 The deadline to submit applications is September 30.
 Fellowships begin in July of the following year.
 Please refer to the San Francisco Matching Program (www.sfmatch.org) website to register for the match and apply to the program.